-Top 60 Best Fire Pit Ideas – Heated Backyard Retreat Designs
+60 Fire Pit Ideas for Your Backyard

-We may have left our ancestors in the past, but the modern joys of a crackling outdoor fire on a chilly winter night or under a starry summer sky are well worth implementing, and can be achieved in your own backyard no less.
+We may have left our ancestors in the past, but the modern joys of a crackling outdoor fire on a chilly winter night or under a starry summer sky are well worth implementing and can be achieved in your own backyard no less.

 We live in chaotic and uncertain times, but the outdoor fire pit stands apart from the madness, offering an elemental reassurance that even the most state-of-the-art technological advances fail to procure.
-You deserve to bask in the steadfast tranquility of man’s most triumphant discovery, and these fire pit ideas assure one that whatever the future holds, the hearth will always persevere and provide.
+You deserve to bask in the steadfast tranquility of man’s most triumphant discovery, and these fire pit ideas for your backyard assure one that whatever the future holds, the hearth will always persevere and provide.

 Fire Pit Ideas

-This will require some planning but still remains within the DIY-able realm.
-By learning how to accurately stretch string lines and studying the basics of stone and mortar, you should be able to come up with something that looks similar.
+This will require some planning but still remains within the realm of .
+By learning how to stretch string lines accurately and studying the basics of and mortar, you should be able to come up with a that looks similar.

-You don’t have to have an amazing view to make this fire pit idea work in your backyard.
-If you already have a large patio, consider building a similar design in one of the corners.
-It will frame the space nicely, provide extra seating, and create some warmth for everyone to gather around.
+You don’t have to have an amazing view to make this work.
+If you already have a large , consider building a similar design in one of the corners.
+It will frame the space nicely, provide extra , and create some warmth for everyone to gather around.

-Fire Pit FAQs
+Fire Pit FAQ

 What is the best base for a fire pit?

-The best material to use for a base for your backyard fire pit is simply paver base.
+The best material to use for a base for your backyard fire pit is simply a paver base.
 It can be poured in place by the bag and tamped down to become very hard and stable.
-It’s a more stable choice than sand, and far safer than gravel which can pop and send small pieces of rock flying.
+It’s a more stable choice than sand and far safer than gravel which can pop and send small pieces of rock flying.

 Where should I put a fire pit in my yard?

 There are a number of things to consider when planning the location for your backyard fire pit.
-For obvious reasons, you don’t want to build your fire pit under or near any trees and plantlife.
+For obvious reasons, you don’t want to build your fire pit under or near any trees and plant life.
 You should also consider somewhere that has a natural windbreak if possible.
 It’s also wise to avoid installing a fire pit over underground utilities.